 - Heat the skillet: Add olive oil to a large skillet over medium-high heat.

-- Add garlic: Stir in the minced garlic and cook another 3–4 minutes, stirring often, until the zucchini is browned and just tender.
+- Add garlic: Stir in the minced garlic and cook for another 3-4 minutes, stirring often, until the garlic smells fragrant and the zucchini is browned, tender, and still has a little bite.

 - Finish with flavor: Turn off the heat.
 Stir in lemon juice, lemon zest, scallion, salt, and pepper.
 Mix gently.

-- Serve: Top with Parmesan if using, and serve immediately.
+- Serve: Top with Parmesan if using, and serve this quick fresh side with your favorite protein.

 How do you keep zucchini from getting soggy?